agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 ## Log
 20 May: established the frame work spent quite a few hours in the library 21 May: Wanked
 22 May: 1.5 hrs continuous, no break, of course on a mind level 1k words
+23 May: 1 hr of writing, and half hour of setting up other things